codsen/codsen/packages/detergent/readme.md

 });
 ```

-The default settings are specifically chosen to be the most common scenario.
-Unless you want something specific, default set is a wise choice.
+The default set is a wise choice for the most common scenario - preparing text to be pasted into HTML.

 You can also set the options to numeric `0` or `1`, that's shorter than Boolean `true` or `false`.

-If you introduce any other keys from mentioned above, it will cause an error `throw`n.
-That's done to prevent mis-configurations, cases when you thought you set something but actually there was a typo and that setting was wrong.
-This is a production tool, so the stricter the settings with more errors, the better.

 **[⬆ back to top](#)**

-### API - Output object
+### API - `det()` output object

 | output object's key | Type of its value | Description        |
 | ------------------- | ----------------- | ------------------ |